A guide to choosing the best sugars, syrups, and sweeteners for you

 -

 Sources are saps, starches, fruits, and milk: Sugars may be concentrated saps (fluid, nectar) from plants such as sugarcane, sugarbeet, agave, maple trees, coconut palm tree, sorghum, and flowers.
-In addition, they may be produced by breaking down starches --- from corn, brown rice, barley, or tapioca.
+In addition, they may be produced by breaking down starches — from corn, brown rice, barley, or tapioca.
 They may also be extracted from fruits and milk.
+Keep scrolling to see them all.

 -